Walid-Ahmed/Sentence-Similarity-Finder-using-BERT/README.md

 Prepare the environment by installing the required packages: numpy, pandas, and any specific library needed for calculating embeddings and cosine similarity.
 Place your sentences text file in a known directory.

-To run the script, simply use python run.py from your command line or terminal, assuming run.py is your script containing the described code.
+To run the script, simply use python run.py from your command line or terminal.

 ```sh
 python run.py